raseekshrestha/60daysoflearning/Readme.md

 [Day 38:](https://github.com/raseekshrestha/60daysoflearning/tree/master/day38) prometheus and grafana for code monitoring

 [Day 39:](https://github.com/raseekshrestha/60daysoflearning/tree/master/day39) monitoring nodejs log with loki and grafana and custom rate limitor with redis

+[Day 40:](https://github.com/raseekshrestha/60daysoflearning/tree/master/day40) learned nginx, used it as a reverse proxy for nodejs applicaiton, containerized nginx, nodejs and mongodb with docker compose